-Most hunters understand one way to delicious, moist wild game meat is by using a good brine to infuse the meat with additional flavor.
+Most hunters understand one way to delicious, moist wild game meat is to use a good brine to infuse the meat with additional flavor.

 Brining is an old-fashioned technique that requires soaking the meat in a flavorful saltwater solution to enhance the taste and help it retain moisture.
 Juicy is the key word here.
 There’s nothing worse than overcooked meat on your dinner table.